loic-sharma/remote_hot_reload/README.md

 # Remote hot reload

-This prototypes remote hot reload: edits to the "server" app magically update the "client" app.
+This prototypes remote hot reload: edits to the "server" Flutter app update the "client" app.

-The "server" app is a Flutter app that swapped its `runApp` with `runRemoteAppServer`:
+The "server" app is a regular Flutter app that swapped its `runApp` with `runRemoteAppServer`:

 ```dart